larrykluger/Register-Plus-Redux/readme.txt

 * Reorganized Settings Page to better reflect order of fields on Registration Page
 * Started adding jQuery to summarize when and what messages are going out
 * Rewrote jQuery on Settings Page
-* Added id tags to every field on Registration Page for better CSS user
+* Added id tags to every field on Registration Page for better CSS use
 * Added custom Email Verification and Admin Verification messages, as requested by Eric Bostrom <http://radiok.info/blog/administration-redux/>

 = 3.6.18 =